yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 ### How The First Web Site Came Into Being

-The article ["The World’s First Web Site"](https://www.history.com/news/the-worlds-first-web-site) (referred to as [1] below) tells concisely why the **World Wide Web (WWW)** was created.
-I'll briefly summarize here:

-- When [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) worked at [CERN](https://home.cern/), he found the information was scattered on many different computers and there was no easy way to access all in once, "sometimes you had to learn a different program on each computer."
+When [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) worked at [CERN](https://home.cern/), he found the information was scattered on many different computers and there was no easy way to access all in once, "sometimes you had to learn a different program on each computer."
 [1]

-- To solve this problem, he proposed the initial idea of an information management system that "used hypertext to link documents on different computers that were connected to the Internet."
+To solve this problem, he proposed the initial idea of an information management system that "used hypertext to link documents on different computers that were connected to the Internet."
 [1]

-- By the end of 1990, he had developed the key technologies including **Hypertext Markup Language (HTML)**, **Hypertext Transfer Protocol (HTTP)**, **Uniform Resource Locators (URLs)**, a simple browser, and a web server program.
+By the end of 1990, he had developed the key technologies including **Hypertext Markup Language (HTML)**, **Hypertext Transfer Protocol (HTTP)**, **Uniform Resource Locators (URLs)**, a simple browser, and a web server program.

-- On August 6th, 1991, he published the [first website in the world](http://info.cern.ch/).
+On August 6th, 1991, he published the [first website in the world](http://info.cern.ch/).

 ### Architectural View